mtth/git-draft/README.md

 * Mechanism for reporting feedback from a bot, and possibly allowing user to interactively respond.
-* Add configuration option to auto sync and `--no-sync` flag.
-Similar to reset.
-  Also rename both options to `sync` and `reset`, this will make it more natural to support a similar config option for `accept`.
-* Add `--sync` `finalize` option which creates a additional commit when finalizing if any changes were added to the bot's output.
-This could be useful training data, showing what the bot did not get right.
-* Convenience `--accept` functionality for simple cases: checkout option which applies the changes, and finalizes the draft if specified multiple times.
-For example `git draft -aa add-test symbol=foo`
 * Support file rename tool.
   * https://stackoverflow.com/q/49853177/1062617
   * https://stackoverflow.com/q/6658313/1062617